open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Force on a Waterslide/Force on a Waterslide.md

   params:
     vars:
       title: Force on a Waterslide
-    va: 15
+    va: 14
-    vc: 5
+    vc: 7
-    W: 52
+    W: 45
-    d: 12
+    d: 11
-    r: 6
+    r: 3
 ---
 # {{ params.vars.title }}
 <img src="Force on a Waterslide.png" width=400>

-A {{ params.W }}$kg$ swimmer travels with a speed of ${{ params.va }}m/s$ down the waterslide as they approach point A. At A, the slide flattens out before the turn, causing the swimmer to decelerate uniformly to a speed of ${{ params.vc }}m/s$ as it passes point C on the horizontal unbanked slide.
+A {{ params.W }}$kg$ swimmer travels with a speed of ${{ params.va }}m/s$ down the waterslide as they approach point A.
+At A, the slide flattens out before the turn, causing the swimmer to decelerate uniformly to a speed of ${{ params.vc }}m/s$ as it passes point C on the horizontal unbanked slide.
 $R = {{ params.r }}m$, $d = {{ params.d }}m$.
+You may assume that the swimmer undergoes circular motion starting at point B.

 ## Part 1